aksommerville/shovel/README.md

 ## TODO

- - [x] Web runtime.
- - - [x] Gamepad
- - - [x] Audio
- - - [x] Message queues
- - - [x] focus/blur
- - [ ] Insert title and favicon at tool html.
+ - [x] Insert title and favicon at tool html. ...XXX it's no problem to add those manually.
- - [ ] Web: Await user input.
+ - [x] Web: Await user input.
 Right now it's a cheesy hack in "ina" waiting for mousedown on Window.
  - [ ] Native: hard pause on blur.
  - [ ] Native: General input mapping.
  - [ ] Native: Suppress screensaver on gamepad input.